Taxonomic group: bacteria / Firmicutes

 Contained glycoepitopes: IEDB_115136,IEDB_134623,IEDB_136044,IEDB_137472,IEDB_137485,IEDB_140630,IEDB_141794,IEDB_142488,IEDB_142489,IEDB_144562,IEDB_144983,IEDB_146664,IEDB_152206,IEDB_152214,IEDB_190606,IEDB_423153,IEDB_983930,IEDB_983931,SB_165,SB_166,SB_187,SB_192,SB_195,SB_44,SB_7,SB_72,SB_86,SB_88

-Comments, role: NMR temperature was not specified; erroneous NMR chemical shift of C6 bLFucp (27.61) was corrected by CSDB staff
+Comments, role: NMR temperature was not specified; erroneous NMR chemical shift of C6 bLFucp (27.61) was corrected by CSDB staff; the published 13C NMR spectrum in TSP (see ref.
+[6]) was shifted 1.8 ppm upfield by CSDB staff to accord to a TMS reference

 NCBI Taxonomy refs (TaxIDs): 61623